Dan-Rosen/mern-memories/README.md

 # mern-memories

-Full Stack MERN application that allows users to create, edit, and delete memories; practice projet via JavaScript Mastery on YouTube
+Full Stack MERN application that allows users to create, edit, and delete memories; practice project via JavaScript Mastery on YouTube

 Server Copy folder is added as copy of server code which is not in this repository